 Another worry before owning them was whether all the parts would make them feel less solid than single piece secateurs but the opposite is true.
 These are the most solid secateurs I’ve ever held.
 Everything is tight to an astounding level of precision.
 The blades slice past each other perfectly.

 Felco are one of the only secateur brands to offer a full refurbishment service too, for a small cost you can send your secateurs to them for a sharpen, tidy and to have parts replaced for you.
 Something well worth considering as this keeps them working as new forever.
 While the various parts to these secateurs impacts their look, there’s no escaping it also means things like broken blades can be replaced without having to buy a new pair.
 Years of hands on experience and thought has clearly gone into these.

 Other features of note include the blade hiding a wire cutter nook inside, which is excellent for professional gardeners who often have to tie in or put up climbing wires.
 Rubber stoppers to make the closing action of the blade more comfortable.
-And a catch to secure the blades shut which can be operated with your thumb.
+And a catch to secure the blades shut which can be operated with your thumb, though this is frustratingly easy to knock with your thumb, locking the blades mid use, happening regularly for me.
 The handles are ergonomically designed to perfectly fit your palm and fingers – my hands are medium in size and it’s amazing how well they fit.
 Felco offer left-handed and small or large alternatives too.

 How does it cut?
 The answer is extremely cleanly.
 These are heavy duty secateurs which you can feel in the slightly weightier feel to the metal.
 And the tightness!
 I have to mention this, though it’s hard to explain; when they open and close the blades give a satisfying slice noise because the mechanisms are so tightly aligned, it’s the closest, tightest cut I have experienced from secateurs.
 Over time this will naturally loosen as with any brand, but these can be tightened and even refurbished (see below).